programmatordev/yet-another-php-validator/docs/02-usage.md

 All rules have at least one error message that can be customized (some rules have more than one error message for different case scenarios).

 Every message has a list of dynamic parameters to help create an intuitive error text (like the invalid value, constraints, names, and others).
-To check what parameters and messages are available, look into the Options section in the page of the rule you are looking for.
+To check what parameters and messages are available, look into the Options section in the page of a rule.
 Go to [Rules](03-rules.md) to see all available rules.

 The following example uses the [Choice](03x-rules-choice.md) rule with a custom error message: